Rengostar/Rengostar/README.md

+Hi there! 👋

-✔ I am a student of Industrial Civil Engineering at the University of Chile <br>
+I'm Stefano Pinto, an Industrial Civil Engineer from the University of Chile and a Master of Data Science graduate.

-✔ I am currently studying the Master of Data Science and working as a freelance for projects of a mining supplies transport company and for an energy management company <br>
-✔ I am also doing an internship in the business intelligence area of Falabella Retail Chile
+I'm interested in Machine Learning, Deep Learning, Data Science, Business Intelligence, and building practical solutions through data and software.

+What you'll find here
+🚀 Personal projects in Data Science and AI.
+🤖 Machine Learning and Deep Learning experiments.
+📊 Data analysis and visualization projects.
+🧠 Implementations of algorithms and learning exercises.
+🛠️ Reusable code templates and utilities for my own development workflow.
+📚 Notes and examples exploring different tools, libraries, and techniques.

+I'm using GitHub as a place to document my learning, showcase personal projects, and build a collection of reusable code over time.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 ## 📊 My Github Stats
 <p align="center" style="margin-right:0px;padding-right:0px">